-7.2.
+8.2.
 HTTP Frame Types

 Many framing concepts from HTTP/2 can be elided away on QUIC, because the transport deals with them.
 Because frames are already on a stream, they can omit the stream number.
 Because frames do not block multiplexing (QUIC's multiplexing occurs below this layer), the support for variable-maximum-length packets can be removed.
-Because stream termination is handled by QUIC, an END\STREAM flag is not required.
+Because stream termination is handled by QUIC, an END_STREAM flag is not required.
+This permits the removal of the Flags field from the generic frame layout.